 As we've alluded to, as a package the powertrain is restrained.
 The battery has a capacity of 54.3kWh – smaller than is available in the smaller Nissan LEAF.
-On the NEDC test, the UX 300e is rated for 250 miles, however once undertaken the WLTP cycle will inevitably bring this number down, and on the road 180-200 miles would seem closer to reality.
-Turning the energy into movement is a front-located motor which is good for 201bhp and 221lb-ft of torque.
+On the WLTP cycle this has been brought down to 196 miles.
+Turning the energy into movement is a front-located motor which is good for 201bhp and 221lb-ft of torque delivering 0-62mph in 7.5 seconds.
 Four levels of regenerative braking help recuperate energy along the way.

 To go with what is a fairly small battery is a low rate of charge – just 50kW DC maximum.
 Standard AC charge is just 6.6kW.
-Whilst charging times haven't been confirmed, at the higher rate it should go from zero to 100 per cent in somewhere north of an hour (80 minutes at an educated guess).
+At this speed, 80 per cent is possible in 52 minutes, with 100 per cent taking somewhere north of an hour (80 minutes at an educated guess).

-A potential explanation to the moderate specs of the Lexus UX 300e comes from the launch location in Guangzhou and availability dates; the car will go on sale first in China next year.
+A potential explanation to the moderate specs of the Lexus UX 300e comes from the launch location in Guangzhou and availability dates; the car has recently gone on sale in China.
 And we reckon that it's this evident focus on the buoyant Chinese market that has seen the car take the form that it has, as it will join a plethora of other compact SUVs with moderate ranges available in that market.
 The difference is that the UX 300e wears a Lexus badge, so it'll inevitably sell like hot cakes compared to some of the domestic Chinese brands due to the desirability factor.